willardharris/balena-ads-b/README.md

 # Supported radios

-The default setting of this software is to use a RTL-SDR type radio device.
-However it is also compatible with Mode-S Beast, bladeRF, HackRF, LimeSDR and SoapySDR.
-You can find more information on how to configure these device types in the [Using different radio device types](#using-different-radio-device-types) section below.
+This software defaults to using an RTL-SDR radio device.
+However, it is also compatible with Mode-S Beast, bladeRF, HackRF, LimeSDR, and SoapySDR.
+Below, you can find more information on configuring these device types in the [Using different radio device types](#using-different-radio-device-types) section.

 # Credits

-The balena-ads-b project was created and maintained by [Ketil Moland Olsen](https://github.com/ketilmo/).
+The balena-ads-b project was created by [Ketil Moland Olsen](https://github.com/ketilmo/).
+It is now maintained as a team effort by Ketil, [Aaron Shaw (shawl)](https://github.com/shawaj), and [Teko012](https://github.com/Teko012/).

-It's inspired by and has borrowed code from the following repos and forum threads:
+The project was inspired by and has borrowed code from the following repos and forum threads:

  - https://github.com/compujuckel/adsb-docker
  - https://bitbucket.org/inodes/resin-docker-rtlsdr